Need to use up your overripe bananas? Banana Oatmeal Cookies are delicious and so simple to make.

 -

-Place dough mounds on greased baking sheet and bake for about 13 minutes
+Place mounds on baking sheet and bake for about 13 minutes.

 -